More on Ensemble Forecasting: Spaghetti Plots

 We note that the European Centre for Medium-Range Weather Forecasting runs an ensemble version of its medium-range model, known as the Ensemble Prediction System (EPS).
 The EPS has 51 ensemble members and produces 15-day forecasts twice a day, initialized at 00 UTC and 12 UTC.
 Unlike the suite of ensemble forecasts produced by NCEP, the entire set of EPS forecasts is generally not available for free to the public.

 As computational power has dramatically increased, the ensemble approach has also been applied to short-range forecasting (we already discussed SREF in the context of the Blizzard of January 25-28, 2015).
-As you learned in our introduction to ensemble forecasting, provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
+As you learned in our introduction to ensemble forecasting, the ensemble approach provides weather forecasters with a way to gauge the sensitivity of short-range forecasts to small changes in initial conditions.
 Most of the time, the SREF mean forecast (the average forecast derived from the 26 SREF members) provides a reasonable starting point for meteorologists to hone their predictions.
 The bottom line here is that ensemble forecasting is revolutionizing the way meteorologists use computer models, both in the short range and medium range.